bordeltabernacle/bordeltabernacle-hugo/content/about.md

 title: "About"
 ---

-I'm a frontend developer, working remote in rural North Wales, UK.
+A frontend developer, working remote in rural North Wales, UK.

 rob@robphoenix.com